JCVillanova/ai-tour-guide-cs35l-project/README.md

 ```

 > [!NOTE]
-To TAs - we will send you all of this information
+To TAs - we will send you all of this information.

 Run the following commands:
 ```